 Balance Transfer Card

-This example assumes that you use a balance transfer credit card that offers a 3% fee for the transfer and a 12-month period of 0% interest.
+This example assumes that you use a balance transfer credit card that charges a 3% fee on the amount transferred and a 12-month period of 0% interest.

 |Balance (including 3% fee)||APR After Promo Period||Monthly Payment||Payoff||Interest Paid|